pauldubois98/RefresherMaths2024/README.md

 In order to pass the course, you need to validate each session.
 Validating a session can be done either by *coming in person to the session*, or by successfully *solving all compulsory questions* from the corresponding problem set.

-- Session 1 (27th of August 2024): Combinaotrics
+- Session 1 (27th of August 2024): Combinatorics
     - [Notes](https://github.com/pauldubois98/RefresherMaths2024/blob/main/SessionCombinatorics/NotesCombinatorics.pdf)
     - [Problem Set](https://github.com/pauldubois98/RefresherMaths2024/blob/main/SessionCombinatorics/ExercisesCombinatorics.pdf)
     - [Solutions](https://github.com/pauldubois98/RefresherMaths2024/blob/main/SessionCombinatorics/ExercisesCombinatorics-Solutions.pdf)